eugenia1984/english/glossary.md

 - **to support** means to provide help or assistance to someone.
 It's about making sure team members have what they need to succeed.

 - **to tackle tasks** refers to trying to finish tasks as best as possible.
 For example, programmers usually have to tackle coding tasks.

+- **To work properly** means to function correctly or as expected.
+Example: ``It's important that all machines work properly for safety.``

 - **training session** is a period of time dedicated to learning new skills or information.
 It's like a class.
 For instance, attending a training session on communication means going to a class to learn about communication.